A (1+1) dimensional example of Quarkyonic matter: Two flavors

 \section{Two flavors}

 In this section, we extend analyses to two flavor cases with $u$ and $d$ quarks, keeping the vector symmetry $SU(2)_V$ by taking equal current quark masses $m_q = m_u = m_d$.
-While most of treatments are the same as before, it is interesting to see the possibility of the chiral spirals including the flavor rotations such as $\la \bar{\psi} i \gamma_5 \tau_3 \psi\ra$.
+While most of treatments are the same as before, it is interesting to see the possibility of the chiral spirals including the flavor rotations such as $\la \bar{\psi} \rmi \gamma_5 \tau_3 \psi\ra$.
 This issue may have phenomenological relevance to stars via the spontaneous generation of magnetic fields of the QCD scale.

 According to Vafa-Witten theorem \cite{Vafa:1983tf} at zero density, the vector-like theories with current quark masses can not have the flavor symmetry breaking.
 However, several conditions used in that proof can not be applied in the presence of the chemical potential, so this problem is interesting in its own right.
 In the following, we will not turn on electromagnetic interactions, but just see what happens in the QCD sector.
+(In case of NJL$_2$ studies in the presence of isospin chemical potential, see Ref. \cite{Ebert:2011rg}.)